Brahmo Samaj: Brahmo Sabha

 On 20 August 1828 the first assembly of the Brahmo Sabha was held at the North Calcutta house of Firingi Kamal Bose.
 This day was celebrated by Brahmos as Bhadrotsab (ভাদ্রোৎসব Bhadrotshôb; "Bhadro celebration").
 These meetings were open to all people irrespective of religion, caste, creed, gender.
 The format of worship was defined by Raja Ram Mohan Roy – which included reading of the Vedas by two Telegu Brahmins, followed by an explanation of Vedanta and Upanishads in Bengali by Utsavananda Bidyabagish, followed by Brahmasangeet composed by Rammohun or his friends.
 The songs were performed by top classical musical exponents Krishnaprasad and Bishnu Chakraborty and percussion was played by the country's top maestro Golam Abbas.

 On 8 January 1830 influential progressive members of the closely related Kulin Brahmin clan scurrilously described as Pirali Brahmin (i.e. ostracised for service in the Mughal Nizaamat of Bengal) of Tagore (Thakur) and Roy Zameendar family, mutually executed the Trust Deed of Brahmo Sabha for the first Adi Brahmo Samaj (place of worship) on Chitpore Road (now Rabindra Sarani), Kolkata, India with Ram Chandra Vidyabagish as first resident superintendent.

 On 23 January 1830 or 11th Magh, the Adi Brahmo premises were publicly inaugurated (with about 500 Brahmins and 1 Englishman present).
 This day is celebrated by Brahmos as Maghotsab (মাঘোৎসব Maghotshôb "Magh celebration").

 In November 1830 Rammohun Roy left for England.
 Akbar II had conferred the title of 'Raja' to Rammohun Roy.

-Brief eclipse of Brahmo Sabha
+Brief eclipse of Brahmo Samaj

 By the time of Rammohun's death in 1833 near Bristol (UK), attendance at the Samaj dwindled.
 Dwarkanath Tagore provided the funds for the upkeep of the Samaj and Ram Chandra Vidyabagish kept up the flame burning, and arrived each week to perform the divine service as laid out by Rammohun.